 Cattle may potentially become infected with TB at pasture .
 Infection can happen via the following ways:

-- Cattle may sniff or even move badger droppings/faeces to gain access to the grass below, which increases the risk of transmission
+- cattle may sniff or even move badger faeces to gain access to the grass below, which increases the risk of transmission

-- Cattle may sniff badger urine, which is more difficult to detect and urine from infected badgers has been reported to contain up to 250,000 colony forming units per millilitre.
-In comparison, up to 75 colony forming units per gram of faeces have been observed .
+Urine from infected badgers has been reported to contain up to 250,000 colony forming units per millilitre (CFU/ml) of M. bovis bacteria.
+CFU/ml provides an estimate of the number of viable individual bacteria in a sample.
+In comparison, fewer M. bovis bacteria are thought to be excreted in badger faeces, with up to 75 colony forming units per gram of faeces observed .

-Grazing regimes can potentially increase the chance of cattle accessing infectious badger excreta (faeces or urine).
+Grazing regimes can potentially increase the chance of cattle accessing infectious badger excreta (faeces and urine).
 For example:

-- Cattle under rotational paddock grazing (where they are regularly moved between discrete pastures) are exposed to a particular area for relatively shorter period, and tend to remain within a more cohesive herd .
+- cattle under rotational paddock grazing (where they are regularly moved between discrete pastures) are exposed to a particular area for a relatively shorter period, and tend to remain within a more cohesive herd .
 This may reduce the risk of contact with potentially infectious material

 Although badgers use latrines all-year-round, there is a peak in activity during spring, and so efforts to exclude cattle from latrine sites might be most effective at this time of year .
-Destruction and removal of latrines is unlikely to be effective in reducing the risk of TB infection to cattle, as badgers may continue to visit the original site and urinate elsewhere.
+Destruction and removal of latrines is unlikely to effectively reduce the risk of TB infection to cattle, as badgers may continue to visit the original site and urinate elsewhere.
 This wider distribution of badger urine on pasture could potentially increase the risk of disease infection to cattle [15,4].
 Grazed pastures provide a high abundance of earthworms, which are preferentially consumed by badgers .

 2. Manage cattle feed and water